ChubieMirembe/RTG/Week_6/lab_book.md

-# Vulkan Lab 4: Lighting Fundamentals
+# Vulkan Lab 5: Texture Mapping

 ### EXERCISE 1: PREPARING THE APPLICATION FOR TEXTURES